Based On Another Word

 Q: Are all words based on other words?

-A: No. While a significant portion of our vocabulary is derived or built upon other words, some words are considered root words or primitives, possessing no traceable etymology within the language itself.
-However, even these "root" words often have connections to words in related languages.
+A: No. Also, while a significant portion of our vocabulary is derived or built upon other words, some words are considered root words or primitives, possessing no traceable etymology within the language itself.
+That said, even these "root" words often have connections to words in related languages.

 Q: How can I improve my understanding of word formation?